-45. The Chair noted that the Group of Friends of the United Nations Environment Assembly was targeting non-resident Member States to assist in enhancing the visibility of the Environment Assembly.
-Responding to a request from the Chair for further information on the mandate of the UNEP Legal Advisor within the secretariat, the Deputy Executive Director of UNEP said that the aim was for the Legal Advisor to deal with governance issues, including overseeing the proceedings of sessions of the Environment Assembly and providing legal advice to the conferences of the parties to multilateral environmental agreements and other institutions supported by UNEP.

-46. The representative of the Holy See welcomed the Executive Director to Nairobi and commended his plans to speak more directly to citizens globally in support of the environment.
+- 45. The Chair noted that the Group of Friends of the United Nations Environment Assembly was targeting non-resident Member States to assist in enhancing the visibility of the Environment Assembly. - 46.
+Responding to a request from the Chair for further information on the mandate of the UNEP Legal Adviser within the secretariat, the Deputy Executive Director of UNEP said that the aim was for the Legal Adviser to deal with governance issues, including overseeing the proceedings of sessions of the Environment Assembly and providing legal advice to the conferences of the parties to multilateral environmental agreements and other institutions supported by UNEP.
+The UNEP Legal Adviser, who normally worked at the New York office, would be in Nairobi for a one-year period beginning in April 2017. - 47.
+The representative of the Holy See welcomed the Executive Director to Nairobi and commended his plans to speak more directly to citizens globally in support of the environment.